jeff-dh/bscript/README.md

 - `if something():` is equivalent to:
     - `if something() is Running:`
     - `if something() is not Success:`

-- a `Failure` is _raised_ and traverses up the behavior tree until it gets caught

-All those _sentences_ are valid python code and actually work when all nodes return either `Running` or `Success`.

-These are the basic building blocks for `bscript` behaviors.

 ### finite state machin-ish nodes, context handling, input & output and more